 CPU: Intel Xeon E3-1505M v5, GPU: Nvidia Quadro M5000M, RAM: 32GB, Storage: 512GB SSD

-With a price tag of $1347, this device quite powerful at this point.
+With a price tag of $1347, this device is quite powerful at this point.
 The processor is quad-core Intel Xeon Processor E3-1505M v5 which goes up to 2.4 GHz.
 Moreover, the graphics card is by Nvidia called Quadro M5000M, which is a fairly good one considering the price.
 However, the main difference is that it has 32GB of DDR4 RAM and the graphics card consists of 8GB of GDDR5 VRAM. it has a beautiful 17.3-inch UHD display panel.
 Even with the UHD 4K display and its powerful working, it packs a battery that has it running for up to 11 hours.

 However, the one drawback that some users might complain about is that it is a relatively heavier machine in terms of weight.
-This is due to its big display and its components that it packs.
+This is due to its big display and the components that it packs.